Skip to content

 Frequently Asked Questions

-Choose Obsidian when you need offline access, permanent file ownership, and a highly customizable personal knowledge base.
-Choose Notion for real-time team collaboration, structured relational databases, and ready-made templates for projects and wikis in 2026.
+Choose Obsidian when you want offline access, permanent file ownership, and a deeply customizable personal knowledge base.
+Choose Notion for real-time team collaboration, structured relational databases, and pre-built project and wiki templates.
+Obsidian is local-first and private; Notion is cloud-first and collaborative.
+Pick by where your work lives in 2026.

-Which is better for coding, Notion or Obsidian?
+Which is better for technical notes, Obsidian or Notion?

-Obsidian is often preferred for technical notes.
-Its local Markdown files work ly with Git, the graph view helps navigate complex concepts, and plugins enhance code snippet management.
-Notion is better for shared, living project documentation with non-technical teammates.
+Obsidian is usually preferred for technical notes.
+Local Markdown files work cleanly with Git, the graph view helps navigate concept dependencies, and plugins enhance code-snippet management and Mermaid diagrams.
+Notion is better for shared, living project documentation with non-technical teammates and for tracking sprint work in linked databases.

-Logseq is a strong open-source alternative focused on outliner-style note-taking.
-Roam Research offers similar bidirectional linking but is cloud-based and subscription-only.
-For a simple, local Markdown editor, Typora is a good substitute, though it lacks Obsidian's vast plugin library.
+Logseq is a strong open-source alternative focused on outliner-style note-taking with bidirectional linking.
+Roam Research offers similar linking but is cloud-based and subscription-only.
+For a clean local Markdown editor without plugins, Typora is a good substitute, though it lacks Obsidian's plugin library and graph view.

 Who should use Obsidian?